-Anita Limbach didn’t realize the extent of the degeneration of her knees until after her bilateral knee replacements were complete.
-A six-year battle with Rheumatoid Arthritis had left her nearly crippled and in severe pain.
+Anita didn’t realize the extent of the degeneration of her knees until after her bilateral knee replacements were complete.
+A six-year battle with rheumatoid arthritis had left her nearly crippled and in severe pain.
 The beginning of her journey back to the life she had once enjoyed started with a simple conversation with her neighbor.
 With encouragement from friends who had new knees, she sought the advice of Dr. Andrea Saterbak at St. Croix Orthopaedics.

 Dr. Saterbak’s thorough explanation of a minimally invasive technique provided all the encouragement Anita needed.
 “Dr. Saterbak was very patient and answered all of my questions,” she explained.
 “I was very impressed with her.”

 Anita decided to undergo knee-replacement surgery in December with hopes of having the second knee replaced in four or five months.
 By the time Anita went in for her surgery, she was “so ready to have the surgery done.”

 Anita recalls the whole experience as a good one and she said she felt exceptionally well taken care of.
 Following the surgery, she couldn’t believe how wonderful it was to stand on her now-straight leg.
 That feeling surpassed her expectations.

 Anita was able to stay with her daughter and have help during her recovery process.
 She healed very quickly and was delighted with the results.
 At her two-month appointment with Dr. Saterbak, Anita expressed eagerness to have the second knee replaced as soon as possible.
 Dr. Saterbak was “so positive and encouraging,” Anita recalls.